Table of contents:

 So, you found out you’re carrying low.
 How will your life change?

 It mostly depends on whether you’re also getting false contractions, and if your cervix is able to take the weight.
+If both are problematic, there may be certain risks to carrying your baby low, especially later on in the second trimester, as well as the third trimester.

 Here’s how you can differentiate Braxton-Hicks from preterm labor contractions.